mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-to-email-marketing.md

 ### Categories, Segments and Tags

 In each platform, how you can segment your total population varies.
 Some systems have you create mailing lists.
-Other call things activities.
-Depending on the system, this language will vary, but the core concepts are the same.
+Others call these activities.
+Depending on the system, this language will vary, but the core concepts are the same, and they all can be used to power your automation in unique ways.
 For the sake of this post, I will use Mailchimp's framework.

 * **Categories:** Divisions within your population that typically include product, location, active/non-active customer, etc. These are broad categories that create distinct, semi-permanent lines between your audience
 * **Segments:** These are filters or your typical "mailing list."
 These are typically used to segment mailing lists for newsletters, alerts, events, and other regular emails